BigBahss/vscode-cmantic/README.md

 ## **Language Server**

-If you find that features of C-mantic aren't working, ensure that your language server is working correctly.
-To do this, check out the Outline View, usually found in the Explorer side-bar.
-The Outline View should show all symbols for the current file.
-Also, make sure 'Go to Definition' and 'Go to Declaration' are working.

-C-mantic is primarily tested with `C/C++` (ms-vscode.cpptools) and `clangd` (llvm-vs-code-extensions.vscode-clangd), but will also work on `ccls` (ccls-project.ccls).
+C-mantic is designed to work with any C/C++ language server, and is primarily tested with `C/C++` (ms-vscode.cpptools) and `clangd` (llvm-vs-code-extensions.vscode-clangd), but will also work on `ccls` (ccls-project.ccls).
 If you use a different language server, C-mantic may still work, but is untested.
 If you find a bug that you suspect might related to your language server, please open an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) and state what language server you are using.

+## **Troubleshooting**

+If you find that features of C-mantic aren't working, first make sure that your language server (IntelliSense) is working correctly.
+To do this, check out the Outline View, usually found in the `Explorer` side-bar.
+The Outline View should show all source code symbols for the current file.
+Also, make sure `Go to Definition` and `Go to Declaration` are working.
+If C-mantic still isn't working correctly, open an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) on GitHub and describe the problem along with any relevant information.

 ## **Tips**